7 Gley Soils

 GTO

-Tephric Gley Soils that have a peaty topsoil either at the surface or buried with its upper surface within 60 cm of the soil surface.
+Tephric Gley Soils that have a peaty topsoil either at the surface or buried with its upper surface within 60 cm of the mineral soil surface.

 Peaty Tephric Gley Soils